gluonhq/maps/samples/mobile/README.md

 ## Instructions

-We use [GluonFX plugin](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android and iOS.
+We use [GluonFX plugin](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android, iOS and embedded.
 Please follow the GluonFX prerequisites as stated [here](https://docs.gluonhq.com/#_requirements).

 ### Desktop